 This paper walks through the different phases of managing an MSD project from an SDC perspective.
-Common questions are answered by giving a general overview that is relevant for a broader audience.
+Common questions are answered by giving a general overview^[3] that is relevant for a broader audience.
 This is supplemented by concrete good practice guidance specifically targeted at OPMs.
 Further, it includes voices and experiences from the field.
 As there is no synchronised practice, sometimes these experiences are diverging.
 They need to be adapted to the circumstances of the situation, i.e. the country context, in which the process is managed.
 Similarly, an adaptation to one's own circumstances is necessary when using this document.
 As usual - due to highly diverse contexts and markets - the one and only best practice cannot exist.

 Each section of the guidance paper is structured in four parts that are visually separated:

-- First, for each section, there is an introduction to create an understanding of what the section is talking about and what not. - Second, this is followed by general considerations that provide an easily accessible summary for Line Managers and other decision makers.
-The general considerations are also important for OPMs. - Third, more concrete good practice guidance is added, specifically targeted at the OPM. - Fourth, voices from the field are presenting shared experiences and opinions from different SDC staff and implementers that are not applied widely enough to count as 'good practice' but could provide inspiration for others, namely OPMs.
+First, after an introduction on what the section is and is not about, you will find general considerations that provide an easily accessible summary for Line Managers and other decision makers.
+The general considerations are also important for OPMs.

+Second, more concrete good practice guidance is added, specifically targeted at the OPM.

+Third, voices from the field are presenting shared experiences and opinions from different SDC staff and implementers that are not applied widely enough to count as 'good practice' but could provide inspiration for others, namely OPMs.

-Finally, further resources and links are provided where appropriate.
+Fourth, further resources and links are provided where appropriate.